ABOUT US

 Mid Mod Wallpaper Co (Mid-Century Modern)

-This collection focuses on documents inspired by designs from the 1950s through the early 1960s.
-Some of the best examples of this design and architecture are - MiMo (Miami Modern,) CiMo (Catskills Modern), and on the west coast "Googie."
-Some of the best works of the architecture and design from this period still remain and can be found in Palm Springs and parts of Miami Beach.
-It was the age of new possibilities.
-Many of the designs were inspired by the "atomic age" and "sputnik age-" that is the race to the stars/ mans exploration of space.
-The design of this era was driven by the post World War II baby boom, the explosive growth of the interstate highway system and plethora of jet age inspired car details, road side attractions, motels, drive in theaters, gas stations, ice cream stands, and of course, the Las Vegas Strip.
-America was on the move and was filled with a new optimism.
+Mid Mod Wallpaper Co focuses on documents inspired by designs from the 1950s-1960s.
+Some of the best examples of this design and architecture are MiMo (Miami Modern,) CiMo (Catskills Modern) and on the west coast: "Googie."
+Some of the best works of the architecture and design from this period still remain and can be found in Palm Springs and Miami Beach.
+It was the age of new possibilities, and many of the designs were inspired by the "atomic age.”
+The design of this era was driven by the post World War II baby boom, the explosive growth of the interstate highway system, the plethora of jet age-inspired car details, motels, drive-in theaters, the Las Vegas Strip and more.

 Galacar & Co

-Thomas Strahan started as a hand block printer in 1885.
-As automated wallpaper printing advanced, he added surface printing presses.
-The oldest of which was a Waldron Press manufactured in England in 1880 (these presses would have originally been powered by a series of large belts with a power take off from a large overhead rotating axle running the length of the plant that would have been connected to and powered by a large steam engine located outside) During World War II, block printing was discontinued (due to labor shortages, as it is a very labor intensive process).
-When the surface printing technique (the closest technique to the look of a block printed paper) fell out of favor and the original manufactory built in 1903 and then torn down in 2003, many of the designs were then converted to either hand silk screen and/or high quality digital.
+Thomas Strahan started as a hand-block printer in 1885.
+As automated wallpaper printing advanced, he incorporated surface-printing presses.
+The oldest of which was a Waldron Press manufactured in England in the 1880s.
+These surface-printing presses would have originally been powered by a series of large belts with a power takeoff from a large overhead rotating axle.
+The axle would run the length of the plant that would have been connected to and powered by a large steam engine located outside.
+During World War II, block-printing was discontinued due to labor shortages.
+When the surface-printing techniques (the most similar product to block-printed wallpaper) fell out of favor, the original Thomas Strahan manufactory built in 1903 was torn down in 2003.
+During this time, many of the designs were converted to either hand silk screen and/or high quality digital.